nemoo/democratizer/README.md

 Getting started
 ------------
-This is an example project that uses play framework, scala, slick, mysql as a restful backend.
+This application features a javascript client written in reactjs.
+It uses react-router for client site routing, material-ui for material design greatness and ES6 javascript for coder delight.

-The client is a javascript single page application (SPA) written in react.
-It uses react router for client site routing and ES6 javascript.
+The server application uses scala, play framework, slick and mysql as a restful backend.

 The build process combines webpack and play activator which enables simple automatic browser refresh for server and client side code.